thinktandem/thinktandem.io/src/content/articles/personas.md

 In the End, They Are the Customer
 -------
 Even at an accelerated rate, you’ve made an investment into building these personas so get to know them on a first name basis!
-You’re not likely to get out and speak to every customer there is so talk to your personas and know how they’d react because, in the end, they’ll be the cornerstone for many of your strategic initiatives:
+You’re not likely to get out and speak to every customer there is so talk to your personas and know how they’d react.
+In the end, they’ll be the cornerstone for many of your strategic initiatives, like:

 * Content Analysis - how do they take in the copy
 * Competitive Analysis - if they’re choosing between two companies, why choose one over another
 * Editorial Calendar - what will resonate with them?

 This can be a genuinely enjoyable process but if you get stuck, [reach out to our team, we’d love to introduce you to your updated personas](https://thinktandem.io/contact/).